 BY: T. Franklin Murphy | September 2018

 We prepare for unknown challenges by actively engaging in knowledge and skill building activities.
-We exchange wasteful avoidances and escape with healthy life building enjoyments.
+We exchange wasteful avoidances and rejuvenate with healthy enjoyments.

 Life grinds us down, dulling our sharpness.
 Routine and boredom invade our tidy spaces, frighten our sensibilities, and warn of impending doom.
 If unprepared, these shifts of psychic strength can spook us into addictions and unhealthy escapes.
 We must replenish our minds and refuel our spirits.